| Chapter 1: The Deer Party | Chapter 4: Who'll Be My Love? | Chapter 7: 8 To A Horn | ||

 2001 NOTE

 I wrote this in 1986 of course, so all my examples of parallels with my life were from earlier years.
-Since then, fifteen more years of shamanic teaching-dreams have just confirmed for me that spiritual initiation can indeed occur without any material teacher, that parallel worlds, shamanic powers, and spiritual callings are as real as cars.
+Since then, fifteen more years of shamanic teaching-dreams have just confirmed for me that spiritual initiation can indeed occur without a material teacher, and that parallel worlds, shamanic powers, and spiritual callings are as real as cars.

-And I still think Miesel's book, marketed as science fiction, is a fairly realistic description of the sort of challenges and complications and rewards that a modern initiate faces.
+And I still think Miesel's book, marketed as science fiction, is a pretty reliable description of the sort of challenges and complications and rewards that a modern initiate faces.
 That's not surprising, since, like Ria, Miesel really is a historical researcher, and did her homework thoroughly.
 DREAMRIDER, retitled SHAMAN in later editions, is a clearer guide to shamanism and dreamwork than many nonfiction texts, and I recommend it as such.

 For if your society has declared people like you invisible and nonexistent, fiction may be the only truth available.